Federal Authorities are Targeting Addiction Clinic Owners in Tricare Fraud Investigations Under the False Claims Act

 About Oberheiden, P.C. | Proven Federal Defense Lawyers for Tricare Fraud Investigations

-Oberheiden, P.C. is a team of highly-experienced federal health care fraud defense lawyers who have a proven track record of success in Tricare fraud investigations.
+Oberheiden, P.C. is a team of highly-experienced federal healthcare fraud defense lawyers who have a proven track record of success in Tricare fraud investigations.
 Our lawyers have helped clients avoid civil and criminal charges in Tricare fraud investigations involving the DOJ, DOD, and various other federal authorities.
-In addition to this defense record, several of our lawyers also previously served as prosecuting attorneys with the DOJ, where they focused specifically on cases involving health care fraud investigations targeting addiction clinics and other providers.
+In addition to this defense record, several of our lawyers also previously served as prosecuting attorneys with the DOJ, where they focused specifically on cases involving qui tam lawsuits, False Claims Act violations, and healthcare fraud investigations targeting addiction clinics and other providers.

 In addition to representing addiction clinics and their owners in Tricare investigations, we also routinely assist clients with all aspects of Tricare compliance.
 If your clinic is not yet being targeted but you are concerned that you could be exposed in the event of an investigation, our lawyers can assess your risk and help you implement a comprehensive compliance program that is tailored to the specific types of issues we see in Tricare investigations.
 Whether you are new to Tricare or you have an outdated (or inadequate) Tricare compliance program, our lawyers can work with you to ensure that you are prepared to fend off charges in the event of an investigation.

 Do you need to speak with an attorney about Tricare compliance?
 Do you need defense counsel for an active Tricare fraud investigation?
 If so, we encourage you to contact us immediately.
-To speak with a member of our federal health care fraud defense team as soon as possible, call 888-519-4897 or inquire online now.
+To speak with a member of our federal healthcare fraud defense team as soon as possible, call 888-680-1745 or inquire online now.